Chatham Area Transit

-Chatham Area Transit (CAT) is the provider of public transportation in the Savannah, Georgia, metropolitan area.
+The Chatham Area Transit Authority, also known as Chatham Area Transit or CAT, is the provider of public transportation in the Savannah, Georgia, metropolitan area.
 The Authority was founded in 1987, evolving from previous transit providers.
 Services operate seven days a week.

 The downtown shuttles are known as the dot (downtown transportation).

 CAT's Intermodal Transit Center, opened in 2013, is named for Joe Murray Rivers Jr., a transit advocate who transformed public transit in Georgia.

 As of 2024, CAT has a fleet of sixty buses, including ten running on electricity.
-Its annual ridership is around 17,000.
+Its average daily ridership is around 17,000.

 Fixed-route list

 There are currently 14 fixed routes: